Coldmooon/parallel.datacollector/README.md

 ## Compile
 1. Install [OpenGL](https://www.opengl.org/), [freeglut](http://freeglut.sourceforge.net/), and [OpenCV3](https://opencv.org/).
 2. Install [kwhat/libuiohook](https://github.com/kwhat/libuiohook) for global keyboard events.
 You can also choose other global keyboard libraries as well.
-Just write your own codes in `hotkeys()`.
+Just write your own codes in the `hotkeys()` function.
-3. type `cmake .`, then `make`
+3. type `cmake .`, then type `make` to compile.

 ## Use